helenmoj/HL_technical_test/README.md

 **- Tech Stack**

-Ruby
+- Ruby
-Cucumber
+- Cucumber
+- Watir

 **- Setup & Running Tests**

-Clone this git repository (or download instead) Navigate to the project folder in your terminal.
+- Clone this git repository (or download instead)
+- Navigate to the project folder in your terminal.
-To run the tests you must first initialize cucumber by entering cucumber --init in the terminal.
+- To run the tests you must first initialize cucumber by entering cucumber --init in the terminal.
-Again in terminal, run 'bundle' to make sure you have the appropriate gems installed
+- Again in terminal, run 'bundle' to make sure you have the appropriate gems installed

-To run all of the scenarios within a feature file run the tag set at the start of the feature cucumber -t @(tag_name), example - cucumber -t @JSTests
+- To run all of the scenarios within a feature file run the tag set at the start of the feature cucumber -t @(tag_name), example - cucumber -t @JSTests
-To run individual scenarios run the tag set at the start of each scenario, example -  cucumber -t @(JS1).
+- To run individual scenarios run the tag set at the start of each scenario, example -  cucumber -t @(JS1).

 **- Approach**

-I focused on building a page object model and separated my methods into individual related classes as this helps keep the code DRY and easy to pick up and add to at any point.
+- I focused on building a page object model and separated my methods into individual related classes as this helps keep the code DRY and easy to pick up and add to at any point.
-Each test has a cucumber feature file.
+- Each test has a cucumber feature file.
 The steps for the feature files have a corresponding step_defs file in the 'step definitions' folder which call methods for each step from the 'pages' folder.

-**- Test 1 - Form Authentication**
+- **Test 1 - Form Authentication**

-**- Test 2 - Dynamic Loading**
+- **Test 2 - Dynamic Loading**
 For the second test, once the 'Dynamic Loading' page has been reached, the start button is clicked.
 Then the presence of the loading bar is tested.

 The loading bar should only appear temporarily, so 'sleep' is used to wait a short while.
 After the wait, the presence of the loading bar is checked again.